-The Champagne Mile recently took Air New Zealand premium economy across the Tasman and then back again.
+The Champagne Mile recently took Air New Zealand premium economy across the Tasman and back again.
 Keen to try it out?
 Read on for an in-depth review and discover how you could fly this product yourself.

 Upgrading to Air New Zealand Premium Economy via OneUp